Minister orders special review into NHS trust that treated Nottingham killer | ITV News

 The 32-year-old fatally attacked students Barnaby Webber and Grace O’Malley-Kumar before killing school caretaker Ian Coates last June.

-A judge handed down a hospital order at his sentencing for manslaughter by diminished responsibility earlier this week after the court heard he had been diagnosed with paranoid schizophrenia.
+A judge handed down a hospital order at his sentencing for manslaughter by diminished responsibility last week after the court heard he had been diagnosed with paranoid schizophrenia.

 The families of the victims have questioned the care he received before the killings.